 Yahoo!
-Help > Directory Help > Suggest a Site > How do I add my web site to the Yahoo!
+Help > Directory Yahoo!
 Directory?

+How do I add my web site to the Yahoo!
+Directory?

 In order to add your web site to the Yahoo!
-Directory, you me very site added to the Directory.
-To suggest your site for extensive the Yahoo!
-Step 1: Check to see if your site is already in the Yahoo!
+Directory, you me every site added to the Directory.
+To suggest your site for except 1: Check to see if your site is already in the Yahoo!
+Directory.

 Step 2: Find the appropriate category in the Yahoo!
 Directory.

-To suggest your site from the most relevant Directory.
+We ask that you suggest your site from the most relevant Directory.